-Hey everyone! 👋 Welcome to the eighth issue of the iOS CI Newsletter.
-Hope you've all had an amazing couple of weeks!
+Hey everyone! 👋 Welcome to the twenty-fifth issue of the iOS CI Newsletter.
+Hope you've had a great couple of weeks!

 What a couple of weeks these have been if you're a Swift developer!
 We got a new version of iOS and Swift, a new release of Xcode and brand-new devices too.
 I bought myself an iOS 15 Pro and an Apple Watch Ultra 2, which were delivered on Friday and I am loving them so far!

 In terms of what I have been working on, Hidde and I have been busy getting a vastly improved and redesigned version of NowPlaying ready for release.
 We're hoping to have it out at some point in October with some great new features such as interactive widgets, better airdrop support and hopefully App Clips to better share songs with friends.